 Mirzapur lying in the South-East part of Uttar Pradesh.
 With a population of more than 20 lacs, the district contains 1698 villages.
 Agro-climatically, the district falls under two zones, viz.
 Indo-Gangetic Plain and Vindhya Zone with alluvial soil and degraded soil respectively.
-The place has no assured irrigation facilities and hence, the farmers mostly practice specific dry land agriculture.
+The place has no assured irrigation facilities and hence, the farmers mostly practice specific dryland agriculture.
 The district is quite rich in terms of livestock population too.

 In the resource-poor Vindhya zone with less water and degraded soil.
 The activities of the KVK is mostly concerned with the promotion of dryland technology like water harvesting, promotion of low water crops, resource conservation technology, integrated nutrient management, integrated pest management, farm mechanization, agricultural processing, productivity enhancement in cattle, entrepreneurship development in rural youth and farm woman, production and supply of technological products, soil and water conservation, and testing, extension activities supported by the regular publication, etc.

-The presence of 500 acre of farm within the campus for agriculture purpose aids to the practical knowledge.
+The presence of 500 acres of the farm within the campus for agriculture purpose aids in the practical knowledge.

 Also there\’s scope of numerous opportunities to learn for the agriculture students as they get to see such rich diverse flora around.

 There are various programs conducted by KVK on a regular basis within the campus 1-3 day training programs on and off-campus.
 Demonstration of Rabi (Cereal, Pulses, Wheat, fodder) and Kharif crops (Paddy, fodder, Cereals) Conducting farm fairs such as the Jal Shakti program, Swacchata Abhiyan, Rabi/Kharif Goshti.
 Such programs serve as a medium for our agriculture students to get acquainted with the new technology.
 Seed production program, goat unit development, nursery programs, etc.

 There are several varieties that have been to date developed in the laboratories and fields of the Institute of Agricultural Sciences BHU.
 Some of them being:

 - Radhe Type-4 (Gram)